-Carbon monoxide connects to red blood cells, robbing your body of the oxygen it requires to live.
-It mixes with these cells more than 200 times more easily than oxygen, leading to a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects to red blood cells, robbing your body of the oxygen it has to have to live.
+It blends with these cells more than 200 times more easily than oxygen, leading to a condition known as carboxyhemoglobin saturation.

 Carbon monoxide, on lieu of oxygen, then gets taken to the important organs via the bloodstream.
-In short, carbon monoxide robs your body of oxygen.
+To put it simply, carbon monoxide robs your body of oxygen.
 Organs require oxygen; without it, they begin to suffocate.

-Your body needs a long time to get rid of carbon monoxide; however, it can be taken in much more quickly.
+Your body needs a long time to get rid of carbon monoxide; however, it can be drawn in much more rapidly.